A-safarji/A-Safarji/README.md

 ## Under Updating Profile!!

-<b>I am working on my profile to make it a beter place and share my up comming repositories and projects!!!! </b>
+<b style="color:blue;">I am working on my profile to make it a beter place and share my up comming repositories and projects!!!! </b>